 The essence of the upright body lies in the lumbar curve of the spine.

-These five bones that have an anterior curve (inward) hold up the trunk transferring the weight of the head and shoulder to the pelvis and legs.
+These five bones have an anterior curve (inward) and hold up the trunk transferring the weight of the head and shoulder to the pelvis and legs.

-Without the lumbar curve, we would not be able to walk upright on two legs.
+Without the lumbar curve, we could not walk upright on two legs.

 Our nearest relatives the chimpanzee can walk upright for a few steps before returning to their knuckles mainly because they have no lumbar curve in their spine.

-In my home, we have a dog and two cats who have flat lower spines because a four-legged animal does not need the lumbar curve.
+In my home, we have a dog and two cats.
+They have flat lower spines because a four-legged animal does not need the lumbar curve.
 After all, it does not need to remain upright any longer than it takes to lick my face or destroy our furniture with their claws.

 There are numerous theories about how and why we became upright but one thing is for sure— we are the first and only mammals with a lumbar curve.